ArshiaRx/CodingBat---Python/README.md

 # CodingBat---Python
 https://codingbat.com/python

-Everyday I will be solving one or few python codingBat challenge.
+Everyday I will be solving and posting one or few python codingBat challenge.
 Subscribe for more challenge ...